 Of those who took control of their retirement timeline, health was cited as a main reason for leaving the workforce, followed by having saved enough money and being unhappy at work.

 More than half of retired workers over the age of 55 have been diagnosed with three or more chronic conditions -- including high blood pressure, diabetes, arthritis -- according to the Canadian Centre for Policy Alternatives.
-Similar to RBC's findings, one in four retired Canadians cited poor health as the reason they left the workforce, shows the CCPA's Working After Age 65 report.
+Similar to RBC's findings, one in four retired Canadians cited poor health are the reason they left the workforce, shows the CCPA's Working After Age 65 report.

 "Good health remains a top priority in retirement planning and you need to consider how this impacts your finances," Amalia Costa, head of Retirement Strategies at RBC, said in a release.